pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-My next steps are to add more modfications to my project and sew everything onto my brace.
+My next steps are to add more modfications to my project and sew everything together onto my brace.

 # First Milestone
 <!--